JeffGregorio/LibAG/README.md

 --|--|--|--|--|--|--|--|--
 A'/B|BUF|GA'|SHDN'|D11|D10|...|D1|D0

-From MSbit to LSB bit, we have the channel selection (0 = A, 1 = B), buffer enable, 2x gain setting (active low), and shutdown (active low), followed by the 12 bits comprising an audio sample.
+From most significant to least significant bits, we have the channel selection (0 = A, 1 = B), voltage reference buffer enable, 2x gain setting (active low), and shutdown (active low), followed by the 12 bits comprising an audio sample.

 The AVR processors have an SPI peripheral which, at its maximum SPI clock rate of 4MHz can shift the control word's sixteen bits out at rates up to 4MHz/16 = 250kHz, ensuring 12-bit resolution at any sample rate we could achieve.